pcbouman-eur/pcbouman-eur/_pages/supervision.md

 ### Business Analytics and Quantitative Marketing

+* Philip Verdonk (2024) - Assessing Task-Specific Performance Gains from Parameter-Efficient Fine-Tuning of Autoregressive Large Language Models (*internship at Freeday*)
+* Thomas Bersee (2024) - Evaluating the forecast performance of homogeneous, heterogeneous, and shrinkage estimators applied to automotive after-sales demand (*internship at Gibbs Analytics Consulting and Louwman Group*)
+* Daniel Nierop (2024) - Promoting a Pawn to a Goal
+* Rick van Dosselaar (2023) - A Set-to-Set Forecasting Framework for Predicting Local, Non-Isometric Transformations within 3D Objects using Neural Networks (*internship at Pipple*)
+* Chaya Jaggan (2023) - Multi-touch Attribution Modelling Applied to the Telecommunications Industry (*internship at KPN*)
 * Dave Warsito (2023) - Evaluating a Semantics-Driven Ingredient Substitution Heuristic for Vegan Diets using a Food Knowledge Graph (*internship at KPMG*)
 * Quirine Schaub (2023) - Using Prod2vec with or without metadata to nudge retailers towards healthier assortment decisions (*internship at Albert Heijn*)
 * Job Scheltema (2023) - [Wildfire risk modelling in Spain using context-sensitive Deep Learning models](https://thesis.eur.nl/pub/65753) (*internship at KPMG*)